Navaden/CVDtest/README.md

 ## License
-This project is licensed under the MIT license, for more information see the file labeled "LICENSE".
+This project is licensed under the GPL-3 license, for more information see the file labeled "LICENSE".